 Planned gifts are the resources that help preserve and ensure the successful future for the Hartford Symphony Orchestra.
 We acknowledge our friends who make a planned gift to us through our Encore Society.
 If you have made, or plan to make, a planned gift to the HSO, we ask that you let us know by submitting a Bequest Intention Form so we can make sure we recognize you among the members of the Encore Society.
 You can also inform us of your planned gift and remain anonymous.
 We appreciate your consideration in supporting the HSO in this way.
-Should you have additional questions, please contact your estate attorney, financial advisor, or call 860.760.7326 to speak to an HSO development staff member.
+Should you have additional questions, please contact your estate attorney, financial advisor, or call Ruth Sovronsky, Director of Development, at 860-760-7321.

 A gift left to the Hartford Symphony Orchestra by your will or living trust.
 Your bequest may be for a specific dollar amount, a percentage of your total estate, or the remainder of your estate, after other commitments have been met.
 Gifts can be of cash, securities, real or personal property.
 Gifts can be unrestricted or restricted.

 You may designate the Hartford Symphony Orchestra as the specific or contingent beneficiary of an individual retirement account or a qualified retirement plan (e.g., 401k, 403b defined contribution plan).
 Naming the Hartford Symphony as beneficiary of a retirement plan or account, especially if there is no surviving spouse, is advantageous because accrued earnings otherwise will be subject to combined income and estate taxes, potentially of 70% or more.